How to Build a DIY Pergola on Concrete

 When we moved in, our house had a simple concrete patio in the back with no shade in sight.
 We knew we needed something that could help to block overhead sun and make this an enjoyable place to be.
 When there is no other shade in our yard, we know at least this cozy little square will provide some!

-HOW BIG IS THIS PERGOLA?
+HOW BIG IS OUR DIY WOODEN PERGOLA?

 Our DIY pergola is 12×12.

-WHAT YOU WILL NEED TO BUILD A DIY PERGOLA ON CONCRETE:
+NECESSARY MATERIALS TO BUILD A DIY PERGOLA ON CONCRETE:

 1. (4) Simpson Strong-Tie Post Base Brackets